Travel insurance Australia

 When looking for travel insurance that best suits you, it’s a good idea to understand the different kinds that are available first.
 There are so many to choose from, so it’s never an easy task.
 Just by using our travel insurance Australia comparison tool at the end of our guide will help you sift through the noise.

 It’s important that you familiarise yourself with the cover options available so you can then make the right choice for you.
-Travel insurance policies offered by Australian travel insurers will typically cover:
+Travel insurance policies offered by Australian travel insurance providers will typically cover:

 The good news is, if the unpredictable mishap occurs while traveling overseas, your medical bills will be covered.
 But there are two significant factors that may affect your claim should you fall ill or have an accident.

-- If you have a pre-existing medical condition, your insurer may or may not have exclusions, so you need to check first before boarding that plane.
+- If you have a pre-existing medical condition, your provider may or may not have exclusions, so you need to check first before boarding that plane.

 - If alcohol is in your system and recorded during your medical examination, then intoxication could be considered a contributor to the accident or injury, which would mean your insurance claim will likely be void.